373 Comments

 Frontera Lupita's avatar

-Oh obviously in your world it was the ”gun” and the person who was at the other end of the gun” that is responsible here.
-Not Miz Good, who in and of itself, made some bad decisions for herself that day, and who apparently used her vehicle as a battering ram to try and mow down some people that day.
+Oh obviously in your world it was the ”gun” and the person who was at the other end of the “gun” that is responsible here.
+Not Miz Good, who in and of itself, made some bad decisions for herself that day, and who apparently used her vehicle as a battering ram to try and mow down some people on said day.
 And what’s with the “wife” filming it all?
 A made for Tik Tok “video of the week” perhaps?
+To post later?
+To support “the cause”?

 Barbara Johnston's avatar